 Further personnel guidelines, i.e. hiring and firing, policies will be addressed in the PAL Academy, Concepts and Roles of Personnel staff manual.

-DISPUTE RESOLUTION
+ELEMENT 14 DISPUTE RESOLUTION

-"The procedures to be followed by the charter school and the entity granting the charter to resolve disputes relating to provisions of the charter."
+"The procedures to be followed by the charter school and the chartering authority to resolve disputes relating to provisions of the charter."
 Ed.
 Code \S 47605(b)(5)(N)